mdetools/mdetools19/program.md

 I hope to spawn discussions for the remainder of the workshop.

-Markus works as a language engineer, bridging the gap from industry and business domains to software systems.
+Biography: Markus works as a language engineer, bridging the gap from industry and business domains to software systems.
 He analyses domains, designs user-friendly languages and supporting analyses, and implements language tools and IDEs, architects efficient and reliable backends based on interpreters and generators.
 He also works on formalisms and meta-tools for language engineering.
 Reach him via http://voelter.de.